-- 3. Leave the component name as prc_0.
-The version of the PRC used in the final design will be automatically compiled in Step 3: Compiling the Design. - 4.
+- 3. Leave the component name as dfx_controller_0.
+The version of the DFX Controller used in the final design will be automatically compiled in Step 3: Compiling the Design. - 4.
 On the Global Options tab, make three changes: - a.
 Set the polarity of reset and icap_reset = 1 - b.
-Specify the CAP arbitration protocol = 1) Latency has not been added to arbiter signals - c.
+Specify the CAP arbitration protocol = 1.
+Latency has not been added to arbiter signals - c.
 Specify the number of Clock domain crossing stages = 2

 Make sure that the Managed device type is set to 7 Series.
-The PR Controller GUI should now look like this:
+The DFX Controller GUI should now look like this:

-Customize IP artial Reconfiguration Controller (1.3) Documentation 📄 IP Location C Switch to Defaults IP Symbol Validation Address Map Trigger Mapping Component Name pr rc_0 Show disabled ports Global Options Vi irtual Socket Manager Options 🛃 Enable the AXI L .ite interface Set the polarity of res set and icap_reset 1 ~ Managed device type e The PRC will manage Virtual Sockets on a 7 Series device ~ Specify the CAP arbi itration protocol 1) Latency has not been added to arbiter signals ~ Specify if partial bits treams are compressed 0) Partial Bitstreams are not compressed ~ ICAP + icap_arbiter + Specify the FIFO dep oth 32 \sim rest vsm_VS_0_rm_shutdown_req - Specify how the FIF O should be implemented icap_clk vsm_VS_0_rm_decouple - icap_clk vsm_VS_0_rm_reset O Block RAM I vsm_VS_0_rm_shutdown_ack vsm_VS_0_event_error - vsm_VS_0_rm_shutdown_req - Distributed d RAM vsm_VS_0_sw_startup_req Specify the number of Clock domain crossing stages 2 ~ ок Cancel OK Cancel
+🙏 Customize IP × Partial Reconfiguration Controller (1.3) 1 Documentation 🗀 IP Location C Switch to Defaults Component Name prc_0 IP Symbol Validation Address Map Trigger Mapping Global Options Virtual Socket Manager Options ☑ Enable the AXI Lite interface Set the polarity of reset and icap reset Managed device type The PRC will manage Virtual Sockets on a 7 Series device Specify the CAP arbitration protocol 1) Latency has not been added to arbiter signals Specify if partial bitstreams are compressed 0) Partial Bitstreams are not compressed ICAP + Specify the FIFO depth + s_axi_reg olk reset icap_olk Specify how the FIFO should be implemented ○ Block RAM Distributed RAM vsm_VS_0_rm_shutdown_ack vsm_VS_0_sw_shutdown_req -vsm_VS_0_sw_startup_req -Specify the number of Clock domain crossing stages 2 OK Cancel

-Figure 82: Component Name and Global Options completed
+Figure 82: Component Name and Global Options Completed

-Note that this PR Controller can manage Virtual Sockets on 7 series, UltraScale, UltraScale+ devices.
+Note that this DFX Controller can manage Virtual Sockets on 7 series, UltraScale, and UltraScale+ devices.
 This IP is not limited to managing reconfiguration on the same device on which it resides.
 It can connect to an ICAP on another device to manage its reconfiguration.